tylerwu2222/Zoom-Count/README.md

 3) Once on the site, create an account, and follow the instructions listed on the home page.
 4) Enjoy!

 If you'd like to try tracking your zoom data and would like to send it to me, or just have any questions about the app, email me at [tylerwu2222@g.ucla.edu](mailto:tylerwu2222@g.ucla.edu).
-For the foreseeable future, this project is discontinued.
+But for the foreseeable future, this project is discontinued.